 I am a very rare FEMALE with Hemophilia (2% Factor VIII).
 I want to show people, with PROPER training AND the help of your physician and other professionals: TAKING CARE OF YOUR BODY, WILL HELP IT TAKE CARE OF YOU!
 Maintaining an appropriate body weight, having good muscle strength, and stability plays a huge role in the amount of bleeding episodes!

 I was diagnosed at age 11.
 At that time, before my diagnosis, I was very active and participated in contact sports, such as volleyball.
 When I hit my knee on the playground at school, a ripple effect happened that changed my life.
-My knee swelled up to the size of a softball and was extremely painful!
+My knee swelled up to it’s maximum capacity and was extremely painful!
 I lived in small town Iowa, and the doctors were not sure what was happening to me.
-The first thing they tried was aspirating my knee.
-OUCH!!!
-If you don’t know what that is… basically, sticking a giant needle into the knee joint and extracting fluid.
-This did not help in the least.
+The first thing they tried was aspirating my knee (inserting a needle into the knee joint and extracting fluid).
+This did not help.
 They took X-rays, which showed nothing.
-Next step, arthroscopic, exploratory surgery… to take a closer look at the inside of my knee to hopefully find out what was happening.
-Well… the day before surgery, during the pre-op blood work, the found a hiccup in my bleeding times.
+Next step was to do arthroscopic, exploratory surgery (to take a closer look at the inside of my knee and hopefully find out what was happening).
+The day before surgery, during the pre-op blood work, they found a hiccup in my bleeding times.
 Surgery was cancelled and more blood tests were ordered.
 At this point they knew I had a bleeding disorder, I was given Fresh Frozen Plasma to stop the bleeding into my knee.
 I was then sent to Mayo Clinic in Minnesota for more blood tests.
-It was there I was diagnosed with Moderate Hemophilia A. At that time, I had 4% FVIII in my blood.
+It was there, I was diagnosed with Moderate Hemophilia A. At that time, I had 4% FVIII in my blood.
 I was switched to Cryoprecipitate for bleeds, until recombinant products came out.
 Because my knee joint was delayed in getting the appropriate treatment for such a long time, I now have damaged cartilage.
-My doctors told me, it is not healthy for me to participate in the sports that I loved.
+My doctors told me, it was not healthy for me to participate in the sports that I loved.
 It was suggested to me to try something less stressful, like golf.
 I have been playing ever since and loving every minute of golf.